simonlabcode/bam2bakR/README.md

 $ conda activate base
 $ mamba env create --file current_env.yaml
 ```
-The first line activates the so-called base environment in your installation of M This will create a new environment called pipeline-env-tmp2.
+The first line activates the so-called `base` conda environment, which is what allows you to call `mamba` in the next line.
+This will create a new environment called pipeline-env-tmp2.
 If you don't like that environment name, you can change it by editing the first line of `current_env.yaml`, which looks like:
 ```
 name: pipeline-env-tmp2
 ```